yasseryehya/linux-notes/readme.md

 ## adding a user to sudoers
 this can be done by:
-- adding a file in /etc/sudoers.d/ with the same format of /etc/sudoers file
+- adding a file in /etc/sudoers.d/ with the same format of /etc/sudoers
-- using `visudo` command which is used to edit /etc/sudoers file
+- using `visudo` command which is used to edit /etc/sudoers

 ## user actions
 ```bash
 # add user
 useradd username

 # modify user
 usermod [options] username

 # delete user
 userdel username
 userdel -r username # delete with user's files
 ```

-## adding password to a user
+## setting password to a user
 `passwd username`

 ## some usermod options